magore/esp8266_ili9341/README.md

    * Analog Devices ADF4351 Wideband Synthesizer driver and test code
      * Control is via serial terminal that works while the other demos run
      * adf4351 123456000 10000
-       * frequency, and channel spacing used in calculations
+       * Frequency, and channel spacing used in calculations
      * adf4351_scan 144e6 145e6 10000
        * start frequency, end frequency, channel spacing
    * ILI9341 display driver
-     * Mutiple custom size windows
+     * Multiple custom size windows
      * Custom fonts
      * Window scrolling
-     * readPixel() function suported
+     * readPixel() function supported
-     * The specific display this was tested on is a TM022HDH26 display I got from ebay.
+     * The specific display this was tested on is a TM022HDH26 display I got from eBay.
      * Not limited by ILI9341 hardware scroll restrictions.
    * BDF FONT compiler tools and fonts sets
      * Tools to creates C code used in the display drivers